nautobot/nautobot/nautobot/docs/plugins/development.md

 ### Install the Plugin for Development

+To install the plugin for development the following steps should be taken:

+* Activate the Nautobot virtual environment (`/opt/nautobot/bin/activate` if using official doc)
+* Navigate to the project root, where the `pyproject.toml` file exists for the plugin
-To ease development, it is recommended with the Nautobot virtual environment activated (`/opt/nautobot/bin/activate` if using official doc).
-Then while in the location of the `pyproject.toml` file execute the command `poetry install` to install the local package.
-Poetry installs the current project and its dependencies in editable mode (aka ["development mode"](https://setuptools.readthedocs.io/en/latest/userguide/development_mode.html)).
+* Execute the command `poetry install` to install the local package into the Nautobot virtual environment

+>  Poetry installs the current project and its dependencies in editable mode (aka ["development mode"](https://setuptools.readthedocs.io/en/latest/userguide/development_mode.html)).

 ```no-highlight
 $ poetry install